 I want to use Penny for Your Dreams to tell the story of our journey to a debt-free home.
 And not only do I want to share the high points with you, but the struggles and difficulties as well.

 Life is full of ups and downs, and I think it’s important to highlight both.
-You certainly won’t find perfection here!
+You definitely won’t find perfection here!

 My hope is that the lessons we learn along the way will encourage you as you walk your own path.